-- Data entry error could cause issues in tracking down an RTP when needed, leading to ageing or loss of RTPs.
+- Data entry errors could cause issues in tracking down an RTP when needed, leading to aging or loss of RTPs.

 SAP offers the ability to manage pallets, but it does not support automated data capturing and real-time tracking.

-To monitor pallets, returnable containers or RTPs in real time, you need an IoT device which can be attached to pallets and an IoT platform that you can integrate with your SAP using an API.
+To monitor pallets, returnable containers or RTPs in real time, you need an IoT device that can be attached to pallets, and an IoT platform that you can integrate with your SAP using an API.

 For best results, you require a hybrid IoT solution that works using all these Multi-LPWAN connectivity technologies – Nb-IoT, LTE-M, Sigfox, and on 2G cellular network as backup.

-Portable gateway hotspots help monitor your pallets in your own warehouse, when in transit on a shipment, and in your customer’s warehouses – providing end to end visibility across your supply chain
+The tags help monitor your pallets in your warehouse, when in transit on a shipment, and in your customers’ warehouses – providing end-to-end visibility across your supply chain.

-RFID needs infrastructure setup such as LAN connections and a power source, which means that your visibility is limited to your own warehouses.
-Most of the loss or ageing takes place when the returnable containers are in transit or when they are lying idle at your customers’ or suppliers’ warehouses.
+- RFID: It needs infrastructure setup such as LAN connections and a power source, which means that your visibility is limited to your own warehouses.
+Most of the loss or aging takes place when the returnable containers are in transit or when they are lying idle at your customers’ or suppliers’ warehouses.